Functional-Programming-Slack/community/README.md

 - racist language directed at someone
 - sexist language directed at someone
 - homophobic language directed at someone
+- transphobic language directed at someone
 - any other derogation of a person on the basis of their identity of any kind
 - "fuck you" directed at someone (not said in jest)
 - "I'm going to kill you" (not said in jest) or any other threats of violence